douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * eternulo - the Eternal One (a term for God)
 * etika - ethical
 * etikeda - etiquette
-* etikedo - label
+* etikedo - tag, label
-* etiketanto - labelling
+* etiketi - to label
 * etiko - ethics
 * etna - ethnic
 * etnia - ethnic